WiseCactus/Google-Books-Text-Network-Analysis/README.md

-The user will then have to extract the text from the images (https://ocrgeek.com/) and then send the returned text file to the program.
+The user will then have to extract the text from the pdf using the following site (https://ocrgeek.com/) and then send the returned text file as input to the text generator segment of the program.
 Before creating the text network, I will pre-process the text, which will involve getting rid of words that are not associated to the book (i.e. We couldn't make an image for this result.
 Click to view the whole p appears at the top of the text box), and then go on to get rid of symbols, lower case the words, lemmatize, and spell-check, in that order.
 The program will then take this text and generate a uni-gram corpora, then build an adjacency list that composes of all of the words close to the selected word.